mhdfasilwyd/Pixel-Rev/README.md

 3.Removed Some Animations
 4.And More

-Related Article and Advanced Customisation [https://www.pcweek.in/2018/08/blogger-templates-without-copyright.html]
+Related Article and Advanced Customisation [Blogger Templates Without Copyright](https://www.pcweek.in/2018/08/blogger-templates-without-copyright.html)